cchurch/api-docs/source/includes/_api_account.md

 alert_mode 				                    | array[string]        | Array of strings containing possible alert modes as defined for this account.
 Accepts an array of any number of strings of varying length.
 This controls what values are able to be chosen for the 'active_alert_mode field' active_alert_mode 		                | string      	       | A string chosen from values in the account 'alert_mode' array.
 Must be blank or one of the values defined in the alert_mode array.
 This is used to determine when to send motion alert notifications (defined by camera settings in the device model).
-If a motion alert is defined with an alert mode from one of the strings in the account 'alert_mode' array, then the notifications triggered from that motion alert will only be sent when the account 'active_alert_mode' is also set to that same alert mode string defined for that motion alert default_camera_passwords              | string      	       | Comma-delimited string of default camera passwords camera_shares 			                  | array[array[string]] | Array of arrays, with each sub-array representing a camera to be shared to 1 or more recipients.
-First element of sub-array is action, with 'm' for add/update.
-Second element of sub-array is camera id.
-Third element of sub-array is a string containing 1 or multiple recipients.
-Each recipient is a string value of 'email,account', but only applies to the 'm' action.
-Example: [['m', '12345678', 'joe@em.com,His account', joe2@dd.com,That account']] is_revoke_admins		                  | int      		         | Indicates whether to revoke all admin permissions for the users in the account (1) or not (0).
+If a motion alert is defined with an alert mode from one of the strings in the account 'alert_mode' array, then the notifications triggered from that motion alert will only be sent when the account 'active_alert_mode' is also set to that same alert mode string defined for that motion alert default_camera_passwords              | string      	       | Comma-delimited string of default camera passwords camera_shares 			                  | array[array[string]] | Array of arrays with each sub-array representing a camera to be shared to 1 or more recipients.
+First element of the sub-array is action, with 'M' for add/update or 'D' for delete.
+Second element is camera id.
+Third element is a string containing 1 or multiple recipients.
+All recipients are a single string value of 'email,account,email,account,...' and are only present in the 'M' action<br><br>Example: [['M', '12345678', 'joe@em.com,His account,joe2@dd.com,That account']] is_revoke_admins		                  | int      		         | Indicates whether to revoke all admin permissions for the users in the account (1) or not (0).
 This field doesn't save anything on the account itself.
 It will revoke admin privileges of any admins in the account is_custom_brand			                  | int      		         | Indicates whether the account has branding enabled (1) or not (0) brand_logo_small		                  | string      	       | Base64 encoded image for the branded small logo (PNG, 160x52, transparent background)